 *Note: Thetford makes a lot of great portable toilets but do NOT get an electric model for emergency preparedness.
 It can’t flush if the batteries go dead!
 I’ve also read that the flushing mechanism will often break, meaning you have to replace the entire toilet.

 - Level indicators for flush and waste tanks

 2. SereneLife Outdoor Toilet SLCATL320

 The SereneLife SLCATL320 portable toilet is pretty similar to the one by Thetford above.
 It also has features like a waste level indicator, piston flush, and an oval seat.

-The only real downsides of this toilet is that some splashback can occur when flushing.
-To prevent this, put a bit of toilet paper into the waste tank before using the first time.
+The only real downside of this toilet is that some splashback can occur when flushing.
+To prevent this, put a bit of toilet paper into the waste tank before using it the first time.

 Also, it can be a bit tricky to completely empty the cassette.
 The waste tank has weird indentations in it where waste can get trapped.
 So, you have to tilt the tank in many directions to get everything out.
 For this reason, I’d recommend paying a bit more for the Thetford model above.

 - Fresh water capacity: 3.2 gallons

 - Drain pipe a bit narrow